Thief beats up elderly woman, steals car, gets involved in accident and dies

 Police were called and a search for the vehicle began.
 Not far from the scene of the crime, on an interstate highway, Shirlene’s car was located with the front part destroyed, probably by a strong crash, and with the dead bandit at the wheel.

-The American was left with large bruises on her face, especially around her eye, and was still without the means of transport she used to go to work.
+The American was left with large bruises on her face, especially around one eye, and she even lost the means of transport she used to go to work.